Our opening hours: Monday - Friday 9am - 5pm. Call 01942 938 222, 01942 409 822 or 01942 409 821

 moving-to-barcelona-costs.jpg

-MyCheapRemovals offer the best cost-effective moving services from any part of the UK to Barcelona.
-Also – if you planning to move from Ireland to Spain – check our instant removal quotes as well.
+MyCheapRemovals offers the best cost-effective moving services from any part of the UK to Barcelona.
+Also, if you planning to move from Ireland to Spain, check out our instant removal quotes as well.

 With our 40+ fleet of vans, lorries and dedicated team, we can offer daily service for removal to this great city in Spain.
-After Britain left European Union, there are additional paper works required before we can set off.
+After Britain left the European Union, there are additional paperwork required before we can set off.
 Our customer service team will inform you about the details.
-In addition to that custom clearance fees need to apply to removal costs – our system calculates this within the quote, so no hidden costs and surprises.
+In addition to that, custom clearance fees need to apply to removal costs – our system calculates this within the quote, so no hidden costs and surprises.

 May 2, 2021